Slam Poetry Ideas from My Classroom to Yours

 There is a time and a place for a deep dive into a poem, but I would limit this to 1-3 poems you have hand-picked for their interest and literary merit.
 If you haven’t caught my previous post, here are 40 of my favorite, most engaging slam poems to use during a slam poetry unit.

-Try to flip the close reading to the students in a way that is not “sit and get” – jigsaw and ask groups to present different poems to the class, make an info-graphic or mind map to deconstruct a poem, engage in a collaborative discussion, color code the text, etc.
+Try to flip the close reading to the students in a way that is not “sit and get” – jigsaw and ask groups to present different poems to the class, make an info-graphic or mind map to deconstruct a poem, engage in a collaborative discussion of poetry ideas, color code the text, etc.

 Tip #6: Write…a lot!